thoughtspot/thoughtspot.github.io/_admin/loading/datatypes.md

 * `LONGITUDE`, which must be used with `LATITUDE`, for example:
   -   122.142103
   -   -103.848865
-* `ZIP_CODE` for zip codes in the United States
+* `ZIP_CODE` for zip codes in the United States, for example:
   -   `po_name`: MT MEADOWS AREA
   -   `ZIP`: "00012"
   -   `zip2`: 12
-* Other Sub-nation Regions which are administrative regions found in countries other than the United States, for example:
+* Other Sub-nation Regions, which are administrative regions found in countries other than the United States, for example:
   -   bremen
   -   normandy
   -   west midlands